larseggert/moderation/draft-ecahc-moderation.md

 document are to be interpreted in their normal English sense; they are shown in uppercase for emphasis and clarity.

+{:aside}
+> TODO: Get feedback from the community whether this redefinition of BCP14
+> terms in process documents is something they support.

 # Motivation {#motiv}

 The IETF community has defined general guidelines of conduct for